openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/setting_up_student_view.rst

 .. note::
   On edX.org, the course image you add in Studio is used on the learner dashboard, but does not automatically appear on the course About page.
-Work directly with your edX program manager to set up the About page assets and course image for the course summary page.
+Work directly with your edX Partner Manager to set up the About page assets and course image for the course summary page.

 .. _Add a Course Video: